sugarlabs/turtleblocksjs/guide/README.md

 attribute, e.g., the x or y position of the turtle, the heading of the turtle, the color of the pen, the size of the pen, etc. You can use parameter blocks interchangeably with number blocks.
-You can change their values with the Add block or with the corresponding set blocks.
+You can change their values with the *Add* block or with the corresponding set blocks.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/parameters1.svg'</img>

-Using the heading parameter, which changes each time the turtle changes direction, to change the color of a spiral
+Using the *Heading* parameter, which changes each time the turtle changes direction, to change the color of a spiral

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/parameters2.svg'</img>

-"Squiral" by Brian Silverman uses the Heading and X parameter blocks.
+"Squiral" by Brian Silverman uses the *Heading* and *X* parameter blocks.
 [RUN LIVE](https://turtle.sugarlabs.org/?file=Card-36.tb&run=True)

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/parameters3.svg'</img>

 Often you want to just increment a parameter by 1.
-For this, use the Add-1-to block.
+For this, use the *Add-1-to* block.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/parameters4.svg'</img>

-To increment (or decrement) a parameter by an arbitrary value, use the Add-to block.
+To increment (or decrement) a parameter by an arbitrary value, use the *Add-to* block.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/parameters5.svg'</img>

-To make other changes to a parameter based on the current value, use the parameter's Set block.
+To make other changes to a parameter based on the current value, use the parameter's *Set* block.
 In this example, the pen size is doubled with each step in the iteration.

 5. Conditionals